Tips & Tricks:

 “So how do you find such cheap flights Alex?”

 Thanks to airline bankruptcies, mergers and partnerships in recent years, the span of competition within the industry has declined drastically.
-Airlines now have less of a need to offer cheaper flights to beat out their competitors.
-Combine this with a higher cost of fuel, increased airport and security fees, along with a reduction of routes post 9/11 in order to fly planes at a fuller capacity you get even more $$$ added to those ticket prices.
+Airlines now have less of a need to offer cheaper flights to beat out competitors.
+This with the rising cost of fuel, increased airport and security fees, and overall global uncertainty has caused ticket prices to soar.

-While there’s no doubt airline prices have skyrocketed in the last decade, we’ve put together 6 tips + tricks that may help you find a perfect flight at just the right price.
+While there’s no doubt the price to travel like a bird has skyrocketed in the last decade, here’s 6 tips + tricks that may help you find a perfect flight at just the right price.

 1. BECOME A SEARCH ENGINE MASTER

 Finding cheap flights is like a scavenger hunt.
-While you’ll never be able to predict when the airlines will be offering their cheapest flights (unless you work in the pricing department for an airline, to which, please let’s be friends), using multiple search engines is like reading the clues to find the prize.
+While you’ll never be able to predict when airlines will offer their cheapest flights (unless you work in the pricing department for an airline, to which, would you like to be friends?), using multiple search engines is like reading the clues to find the prize.

 I love Skyscanner.
 It’s simple, straightforward, and very easy to use.
 Skyscanner allows you to search through not just big name airliners, but also budget airline companies as well.
 If your travel dates are flexible, set a Skyscanner alert.
 They’ll email you anytime there has been a price change for the dates selected.
 Not only that but if your destination is also flexible, you can search for the cheapest flights to anywhere in the world!